You’ve worked hard on your online business – you’re turning a profit, but you’re feeling a little too much pressure with everything on your shoulders.

 Most VAs will have their own onboarding process set up.

-Usually it will involve negotiating terms, signing contracts, creating new accounts and (when applicable) granting access to current accounts.
-You’ll set a start day, and you may need to put together some training to teach the new virtual assistant the systems, software and processes you use in your business.
+Usually it will involve negotiating terms, signing contracts, implementing project management systems, creating new accounts and (when applicable) granting access to current accounts.
+You’ll set a start day, and you may need to put together some training to teach the new virtual assistant the systems, software, and customer service approach you use in your business.

 You’ll probably want to consider working a trial period into your contract.
 Typically 30 days is long enough to know whether it’s going to work or not, but you may want to extend to 60 days, especially if you have complex systems or tasks that the VA is handling.
 At the end of the trial period, you can work out a long-term arrangement if you’re happy.

-Last Thoughts: The Most Important Thing to Remember When You Hire a VA
+Last Thoughts: The Most Important Thing to Remember When You Hire a Virtual Assistant

-You also need to be prepared for a learning curve on your part, especially if this is your first time outsourcing.
-It can feel a little weird handing a piece of your business over to someone else, and sometimes business owners have a hard time truly letting go and letting the VA do their job.
+You also need to be prepared for a learning curve on your part, especially if this is your first virtual assistant.
+It can feel a little weird handing a piece of your business over to someone else, and sometimes business owners have a hard time truly letting go and letting the virtual assistant do their job.

 Finding the balance between going completely hands-off and breathing down the virtual assistant’s neck can take some time.
 (That’s why the trial period is so great – it gives you time to adjust to the new arrangement while providing an escape hatch if it’s not working out.)